CodeLikeAGirlBook/Resources/README.md

 ## Python 3
   * The tutorial at https://djangogirls.org/resources/
    * Trinket.io’s https://hourofpython.com/.
-Scroll down for the python tutorials
+Scroll down for the python tutorials.
-  * Try this Python prep course at Flatiron, it's free + there are live tech coaches to answer your questions. https://flatironschool.com/free-courses/data-science-bootcamp-prep
+  * Try this Python prep course at Flatiron, it's free + there are live tech coaches to answer your questions: https://flatironschool.com/free-courses/data-science-bootcamp-prep
   * Or this: https://www.learnpython.org/
   * Or this mega-long six-hour video: https://www.youtube.com/watch?v=_uQrJ0TkZlc
   * And the docs: https://docs.python.org/3/